Lookingglass Folk sing folk music with a distinctly weird twist. Our

 call him an "aging hippy" because he actually remembers the

-makefiles, shell scripts, and perl.
+horror with makefiles, shell scripts, and perl.

 only known) in the filk community, we're really old folkies at